 Older Women in Poverty

-Most people think they’ll be able to retire comfortably, and not worry about housing, healthcare, and other costs.
+We like to think when we get older we'll be able to comfortably retire, and not have to worry about the costs of housing, healthcare, or other necessities.
 But 16 percent of American women age 65-and-over live at or below the poverty line.
 And the numbers keep growing.
-In this episode, Kathy Ritchie speaks with older Phoenix women experiencing poverty, and Arizona organizations responding to the issue.
+In this episode, Kathy Ritchie speaks with older Phoenix women experiencing poverty and Arizona organizations responding to the issue.